 For Christians, it just means that TV-watching is a greater temptation.
 And once you’re in, you’re hooked.
 The appeal of Netflix is magnetic.
 Brett McCracken writes, “My problem with Netflix is not that there is nothing quality to be found; it’s that there is too much quality to be found.
 It’s overwhelming and can be desensitizing.”

-Just a few minutes ago, I tried a little experiment.
+Just a few minutes ago, I tried an experiment.
 I googled “trending shows in Netflix” and searched the top ten results on IMDb’s Parents Guide.
 Here are a few highlights from each of the current top ten shows on Netflix:

 - Sex & Nudity: 16 cases